Modern Slavery Statement 2020/21

 British Bakels employs around 200 people and are committed to upholding the rights of workers.
 Modern slavery and human trafficking are unacceptable practices and we are committed to eliminating the risk of it in our organisation and our supply chains

-British Bakels are a technically based bakery ingredients company with over 70 year’s knowledge, experience and expertise in the bakery industry.
+British Bakels are a technically based bakery ingredients company with nearly 75 year’s knowledge, experience and expertise in the bakery industry.
 Our core objective is to assist our customers develop, produce and sell (more) bakery products.
 Bakels work within three main sectors of the food industry;

 • In-store bakery (supermarket)